Generators

 # export class TaskModule implements AppModule { register() {...} routes() {...} }

-# → src/modules/index.ts: [TaskModule]kick g module user # uses rest pattern + drizzle (from config)
+# → src/modules/index.ts: [TaskModule]kick g module user # uses rest pattern + postgres repo (from config)

-kick g module user --pattern ddd # overrides to DDD structure
+kick g module user --pattern minimal # overrides to minimal structure

-kick g module user --repo prisma # overrides repo, keeps rest pattern
+kick g module user --repo mongo # overrides repo, keeps rest pattern

 kick g module user --no-pluralize # overrides pluralizationBackward compatibility